appsinacup/godot-rapier-physics/README.md

 # Limitations

-- One way direction (WIP)
+- One way direction missing(WIP)
-- Spring Joint (WIP)
+- Spring Joint missing(WIP)
-- Static Body Constant Speed or Conveyer Belt (WIP)
+- Static Body Constant Speed or Conveyer Belt missing (WIP)
-- Small issues with Character Controller (WIP)
+- Shape scaling doesn't work (WIP)
+- Changing properties before they are added in world doesn't work (WIP)

 # Installation

-- Automatic (WIP)

-- Manual:
+- Automatic (Recommended): Download the plugin from the official [Godot Asset Store](https://godotengine.org/asset-library/asset/2267) using the `AssetLib` tab in Godot.

-  a.
-Download the github release and move only the `addons` folder into your project `addons` folder.
+- Manual: Download the github release and move only the `addons` folder into your project `addons` folder.

+- Build it yourself.
+Read more about it in the [documentation](DOCUMENTATION.MD).

 After installing, go to `Advanced Settings` -> `Physics` -> `2D`.
 Change `Physics Engine` to `Rapier2D`.

-  b.
-Build it yourself.
-Read more about it in the [documentation](DOCUMENTATION.MD).

-## Use the Rapier 2D extension

-Copy the `addons/` folder to your project root.

 # Roadmap

 - Cross Platform Determinism
-- Add more types of joints
-- Pass all Godot Physics Tests.
+- Fix all other issues from Limitations.

 # [Discord](https://discord.gg/56dMud8HYn)